($699) Cost to ship a car from Salt Lake City, UT to Las Vegas, NV

 The best Salt Lake City to Las Vegas car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Salt Lake City to Las Vegas:
+Our team has reviewed thousands of companies and narrowed down the top car shipping companies to safely move your vehicle from Salt Lake City to Las Vegas:

 - Best for Real-Time Tracking: Nexus Auto Transport